The Stories of Genesis – Literal

 Some contemporary skeptics view the stories of Genesis as unbelievable mythology.
 But Jesus endorsed the stories of Genesis as literal and factual.
 The following are five references from His teachings:

 1-The creation of Adam and Eve at the beginning – In talking about divorce, Jesus asked: “Have you not read that He who created them from the beginning made them male and female, and said, ‘Therefore a man shall leave his father and his mother and hold fast to his wife, and the two shall become one flesh’?”
 (Matthew 19:4-5).
-He was pointing out that Adam and Eve were real people.
+Jesus pointed out that Adam and Eve were real people.

 3-The flood of Noah – Jesus used the flood story as an example to warn the world of a future judgment: “For as were the days of Noah, so will be the coming of the Son of Man.
 For as in those days before the flood they were eating and drinking, marrying and giving in marriage, until the day when Noah entered the ark, and they were unaware until the flood came and swept them all away, so will be the coming of the Son of Man” (Matthew 24:37-39).
 Jesus spoke of the flood of Genesis 6 and 7 as a factual event that took place in history.